axibase/atsd/rule-engine/notifications/custom-circleci.md

 }
 ```

+Make sure that you enclose fields with double quotes, if necessary.

-You can leave the `Body` field empty if you don't need to customize the build settings.
+You can leave the `Body` field empty if you don't need to pass custom build parameters.

 ![](images/circle_endpoint.png)